ROCm/rocPRIM/doc/source/devicemodule/config.rst

 how the data will be fetched and stored (the algorithms used for ``load``/``store`` ) for the operations using them (such as ``select``).

-.. doxygenstruct:: kernel_config
+.. doxygenstruct:: rocprim::kernel_config

 Setting the configuration is important to better tune the kernel to a given GPU model.
 ``rocPRIM`` uses a placeholder type to let the macros select the default configuration for the GPU model

-.. doxygenstruct:: default_config
+.. doxygenstruct:: rocprim::default_config

 .. warning::